TresorKone/binary-number-display/README.md

 The lenght on the pattern will be determined by a number gave to the array when calling.

 ## Use
-for using it you just need to write the file `binary-number` in your terminal. // `php binary-number.php`.
+for using it you just need to read the file `binary-number` in your terminal. // `php binary-number.php`.